 Influenza-associated deaths in children <18 years of age are nationally notifiable.
-The weekly influenza report includes confirmed deaths formally reported to CDPH through November 16, 2019 (Week 46).
+The weekly influenza report includes confirmed deaths formally reported to CDPH through November 30, 2019 (Week 48).

-No laboratory-confirmed influenza-associated fatalities in children <18 years of age were reported to CDPH during Week 46.
-To date, CDPH has received no reports of laboratory-confirmed influenza-associated deaths among persons <18 years of age during the 2019-2020 influenza season.
+Two laboratory-confirmed influenza-associated fatalities in children <18 years of age were reported to CDPH since the last published report, one in Week 47 and one in Week 48.
+To date, CDPH has received two reports of laboratory-confirmed influenza-associated deaths among children <18 years of age during the 2019-2020 influenza season.